apache/airflow/docs/howto/configurations-ref.rst

 kube_client_request_args
 ************************
-**kwargs parameters to pass while calling a kubernetes client core_v1_api methods from Kubernetes Executor provided as a single line formatted JSON dictionary string.
-List of supported params in **kwargs are similar for all core_v1_apis, hence a single config variable for all apis See: https://raw.githubusercontent.com/kubernetes-client/python/master/kubernetes/client/apis/core_v1_api.py
+keywords parameters to pass while calling a kubernetes client core_v1_api methods from Kubernetes Executor provided as a single line formatted JSON dictionary string.
+List of supported keyworddsparams are similar for all core_v1_apis, hence a single config variable for all apis See: https://raw.githubusercontent.com/kubernetes-client/python/master/kubernetes/client/apis/core_v1_api.py

 Worker pods security context options
 See: